I am willing to supervise students in the following areas:

 Let the fight (to publish) begin:

-In the area of Time Series Analysis I have recently written the following papers:
+In the area of Time Series Econometrics I have recently written the following papers:

 2. “ON THE TRANSMISSION OF MEMORY IN GARCH-IN-MEAN MODELS”: